Dominique Lebrun (artist)

-Dominique Lebrun (born 9 September 1950) is a French artist, journalist and american cinema historian.
+Dominique Lebrun (born 9 September 1950) is a French artist, journalist and historian of American cinema.

 Biography

 Lebrun started his movie posters collection when he was 10, reclaiming them from local theaters.
 He also collected photos and movie magazines, including Cinémonde, out of which he cut photos of actors to paste them in his school notebooks.

 In the early seventies, he moved to Paris and had many different occupations including projectionist at the Espace Pierre Cardin, archivist and researcher for producer André Paulvé and assistant for a primitive art gallery.
 He then became a cinema historian and journalist.

 In 1972 and 1974, he took part in Monsieur Cinéma, a popular French television game show of movie trivia, hosted by Pierre Tchernia.

 Paris Hollywood, his first film book, was published in 1987.
 It is a tribute to all the French actors, directors, technicians and writers who contributed to the history of American cinema.
 To write this book, Lebrun gathered photos and interviews in both Paris and Los Angeles, over a span of ten years.

 For this work, Lebrun was invited in several French TV shows, including Apostrophes hosted by Bernard Pivot and Du Côté de chez Fred de Frédéric Mitterrand.

 In 1992, Trans Europe Hollywood was published.
 In his second film book, he explores the contribution of Europeans to American Cinema.

 In 1996, he wrote Hollywood, a history of Hollywood studios from 1914 to 1969, published both in French and English.

 Over these years, Lebrun also contributed to the Catalogue du Musée du Cinéma Henri-Langlois, Paris museum of Cinema's catalogue, and the Dictionnaire de la Mode au XXe siècle, a dictionary of twentieth century fashion.
 He also performed in several short films including Cough Therapy and Antoine directed by Jean-Philippe Laraque.

 He started his artistic work in 2008, and made his first collage using his collection of Mon Ciné 1920's movie magazines.
 He then decided to continue exploring this path, turning this time to his collection of movie posters.

 In 2011, his first exhibition took place at Flora Jansen Gallery in Paris, on Matignon avenue.
 Since then, his work has been shown in exhibitions in Paris, Saint-Tropez and Bruxelles.
 In 2018, he made his U.S. debut in Los Angeles.

-In June 2021, Lebrun Dechirures, a monography about his work, is published in Paris, including an exclusive text by french critic Pascal Mérigeau.
+In June 2021, Lebrun Dechirures, a monography about his work, is published in Paris, including an exclusive text by French critic Pascal Mérigeau.